Student Loan Debt Deferment and Forbearance: FAQ Guide

 - Borrowers have subsidized federal loans or Perkins loans — these loans will not accrue interest during the deferment

-- You cannot afford to make any payment on their student loans
+- You cannot afford to make any payment on your student loans

 - You expect to be able to restart repayment fairly soon

-Other criteria for qualifying for a deferment include if the borrower is:
+Other criteria for qualifying for a deferment include:

 - Attending school at least half time